 Bowden is indeed of the opinion that in almost all cases of stage fright battling the fear is useless.

-Instead, he told him to accept his anxiety for what it is, embrace it and counter it with hands in the Truth Plane.
+Instead, he told him to accept his anxiety for what it is, embrace it, and counter it with hands in the Truth Plane.
 It worked like a charm.

 Inbreath VS Out Breath

-Mark Bowden says that the “breathing from the belly” is not the magic pill that will instantly make you an effective presenter.
+Mark Bowden says that “breathing from the belly” is not the magic pill that will instantly make you an effective presenter.

-Instead, he says to breath effectively you need to imagine a string is pulling you up from the crown of your head, lengthening your spine and at the same time making sure you stay well connected to the ground.
+Instead, he says to breathe effectively you need to imagine a string is pulling you up from the crown of your head, lengthening your spine and at the same time making sure you stay well connected to the ground.

 This is opposite to Vanessa’s suggestion on speaking after having breathed out to sound like you have a deeper voice (body language of love).